 These Chicken and Waffle Sliders are Southern comfort at its finest!
-Spicy Tabasco Chipotle marinaded then fried to golden brown chicken is topped with maple-spiced butter and sandwiched between fluffy cornmeal waffles!
-If you love this, you will also love my classic Chicken and Waffles!
+Spicy Tabasco Chipotle marinated then fried to golden brown chicken is topped with maple-spiced butter and sandwiched between fluffy cornmeal waffles!

 Disclosure: I partnered with Tabasco for this recipe post, but all opinions expressed here are my own.
 I am grateful for authentic partnerships like this.